corda/corda-docs-portal/content/en/docs/corda-enterprise/4.7/ha-utilities.md

 ## Node Certificate Rotation Tool

-For more information about this tool, [contact R3 support](https://www.r3.com/support/).
+For more information about this tool, contact your R3 account manager.